 Katie is an AAC user.
 She is starting out on a varied career mixing drama with disability issues.
 She occasionally writes for Disability Now after having her own column and is a campaigner for inclusion and the rights of AAC users.

-Our teacher covering the South East and London, Saffron Murphy
+Teacher in the East of England and London, Saffron Murphy

 Saff studied at Leeds College of Music and then Roehampton Institute in London gaining a BA in music.
 After a short stint with Ofsted she started teaching steel pans in a variety of schools in London including special schools for students with emotional and behavioural difficulties.
 After moving to Lincolnshire in 2005 Saff worked as a teaching assistant for a student who has cerebral palsy and relies on AAC to communicate from 2008 until 2013.
 During these years she became adept at differentiating the curriculum using specialist software.
 She is currently completing her teacher training with Bishop Grosseteste.
 Saff still plays in Melodians Steel Orchestra with whom she has toured the world and played at Buckingham Palace, Westminster Abbey and worked with Jeremy Deller on the English Magic Tour.